-Allocations on existing safeguarded land - Site 082 (Land between A449 Stafford Rd & School Lane) - minimum delivery of approximately 48 dwellings
+- Site 082 (Land between A449 Stafford Rd & School Lane) - minimum delivery of approximately 48 dwellings

-New allocations in Green Belt around Coven - none
+New allocations in Green Belt around Coven

-5.11.4 To assist in explaining the Council's reasons for allocation summary narrative reasons for the selection of the sites are also summarised below.
+- none - 5.11.4 To assist in explaining the Council's reasons for allocation summary narrative reasons for the selection of the sites are also summarised below.
 These should be read alongside the site assessment pro-formas in Appendix 3, which have been considered in full by the Council before reaching any decisions regarding new allocations.

 5.11.5 There is an existing major planning permission within the development boundary of the village on the previously allocated housing site west of School Lane.
-However, outside of that existing planning permission, no further large site suggestions with capacity to accommodate residential growth have been identified within the development boundary.
+However, outside of that existing planning permission, the only other large site suggestion with capacity to accommodate residential growth is Site 739 (Croft Garage).
+This is currently occupied by commercial uses and is not available for redevelopment.
 Therefore, no development boundary locations are proposed for new housing allocations.